Support union recovery in high-dimensional multivariate regression

-The analysis of this paper applies to random ensembles of multivariate linear regression problems, each of the form~\eqref{EqnGenObsModel}, where the noise matrix $\bWmat \in \real^{\numobs \times \numreg}$ is assumed to consist of i.i.d. elements $W_{ij} \sim N(0, \sigma^2)$.
-We consider random design matrices $\bX$ with each row drawn in an i.i.d.\ manner from a zero-mean Gaussian $N(0, \CovMat)$, where $\CovMat \succ 0$ is a $\pdim \times \pdim$ covariance matrix.
-We note in passing that analogs of our results with different constants apply to any design with sub-Gaussian rows.\footnote{See~\cite{BulKoz} for more details on sub-Gaussian random vectors.} Although the block-regularized problem~\eqref{EqnBlockRegProb} need not have a unique solution in general, a consequence of our analysis is that in the regime of interest, the solution is unique, so that we may talk unambiguously about the estimated support $\estim{\Sset}$.
-The main object of study in this paper is the probability $\mprob[\estim{\Sset} = \Sset]$, where the probability is taken both over the random choice of noise matrix $\bWmat$ and random design matrix $\bX$.
-We study the behavior of this probability as elements of the triplet $(\numobs, \pdim, \spindex)$ tend to infinity.
+for random ensembles of multivariate linear regression problems, each of the form~(\ref{EqnGenObsModel}), where the noise matrix $W\in\mathbb{R}^{n\times K}$ is assumed to consist of i.i.d.\ elements $W_{ij} \sim N(0, \sigma^2)$.
+We consider random design matrices $\bX $ with each row drawn in an i.i.d.\ manner from a zero-mean Gaussian $N(0, \Sigma)$, where $\Sigma\succ0$ is a $p\times p$ covariance matrix.
+Although the block-regularized problem~(\ref{EqnBlockRegProb}) need not have a unique solution in general, a consequence of our analysis is that in the regime of interest, the solution is unique, so that we may talk unambiguously about the estimated support $\widehat{S}$.
+The main object of study in this paper is the probability $\mathbb{P}[\widehat{S} = S]$, where the probability is taken both over the random choice of noise matrix $W$ and random design matrix $\bX $.
+We study the behavior of this probability as elements of the triplet $(n, p, s)$ tend to infinity.